-Maria P. Eberle is a member of the Firm’s Tax Group in New York and she also serves as chair of the SALT subpractice group.
+Maria P. Eberle is a member of the Firm’s Tax Group in New York, she serves as chair of the SALT subpractice group and also as a member of the North America Tax Practice Group Management Committee.
 She advises multinational companies on a full range of state and local tax matters, including tax controversy and litigation.
 Before joining Baker McKenzie, Ms. Eberle was a partner at an international law firm, where she concentrated on state and local tax matters.
 In addition, she was previously a manager of multistate tax services at a Big Four accounting firm where she advised individual and corporate clients on a variety of state and local tax issues.
 Ms. Eberle has also served as an adjunct professor of law at Quinnipiac University School of Law, where she taught a course on state and local tax.

 In 2019 Maria was recognized by Law360 as a Rising Star in the field of Tax.
 Chambers USA has also named Maria as a Leading Lawyer (State and Local Tax: New York, 2019) and International Tax Review recognizes Maria in their annual Women in Tax Leaders Guide (2016-2019).

 Representative Legal Matters